squidfunk/mkdocs-material/docs/plugins/index.md

     ---

-    __Sidebars preserve the same formatting as the headlines in your pages__
+    __Sidebars preserve the same formatting as section titles in pages__

 </div>